Running the Analysis

 time and effort on your part.
 You can find the matched loan books in the

-be stored in CSV files, one for each raw loan book.
-You can open these
+in CSV files, one for each raw loan book.
+You can open these files in a

-files in a spreadsheet program to verify the matches.
-Importantly, you
+spreadsheet program to verify the matches.
+Importantly, you will need to

-will need to make a copy for each of the matched loan book files in the
+make a copy for each of the matched loan book files in the same

 You can find more detailed information about the matching process in the training material on the PACTA for Banks website in the section “PACTA for Banks Training Webinar 2” and in the corresponding slide deck.